 An easy and instant way to travel, assuming that some crucial parts of you don't get lost in the process.

 Researchers have made progress towards this goal, but on a very small scale.
 They have achieved successes in teleporting photons (particles of light) and atoms such as cesium and rubidium.
-But how ready are we to send people here and there?
+But how ready are we to see people teleporting here and there?

 What does it really mean to teleport someone?
-Let's say you are successfully building a device that can send a person from one place to another.
+Suppose you are successfully making a teleporter device that can send a person from one place to another.
 When that human arrives and reappears at their destination, will they actually be the same person?

 Shouldn't anyone who enters a teleporter first be "destroyed", atom by atom, before a copy of it is recreated at its destination?
 As such, does teleportation require some sort of "murder" on the one hand and "rebirth" on the other?